Newest Chapters

 But Tanshi remembered seeing a shadow in the mist during his climb up the mountain.
 "There must be someone who came here more recently," Tanshi said.

-"Only you were lucky enough to make it past the stones," the strange old man said.
-"I dropped the other into the valley again.
+"Only you were lucky enough to make it past the stones," the strange old ape-man said.
+"I dropped the others into the valley again.
 That's where they'll sleep forever, now."
 He cackled, sounding just like a monkey.
 "You'll join them there soon enough."

 Tanshi's eyes flared with hatred at this ruthless revelation.
 He knew that he wouldn't be able to achieve his goals unless he defeated this terrible creature.
 "Do you want to die today, monkey monster?" he asked.